Get Ready; Get Set; Let's Go Around The World For Christmas!

 When students finish their research/writing assignment, they share it with their classmates; and a copy is made for another class book.

 The Christmas Around The World crafts I’ve chosen to share, are ones that you could plug in for quite a few countries.
-Putting up a tree and lighting candles seem to be universal practices for many.

 The poinsettia is perfect to represent Mexico, but also the USA.
 Did you know that an average of 65 million are sold nationwide, grown commercially in every state, and that California is the leading producer?